Chart Color Schemes

 Bald Hills has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 38 projects that may impact the region.
-Notable projects include Linkfield Road Overpass Upgrade, Wyampa Road Residential Estate, Bald Hills Station Precinct Renewal, and 202 Lacey Road Townhouse Development.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 38 projects that may impact the area.
+Notable ones include Linkfield Road Overpass Upgrade, Wyampa Road Residential Estate, Bald Hills Station Precinct Renewal, and 202 Lacey Road Townhouse Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.